PhyloAlps/Metadata/data/csv/README.md

 9. The sample collection date in dd/mm/yyyy format.
 10. The collection month.
 11. The sample collector in "lastname, firstname" format.
 Multiple collectors are separated by ";".
+12. Country
-12. Sampling location.
+13. Sampling location.
 Regions are separated by comma's and in most cases start with the country (need to correct some that have info missing.).
 Some descriptions are more elaborate than others.
-13. Latitude (decimal).
+14. Latitude (decimal).
-14. Longitude (decimal).
+15. Longitude (decimal).
-15. Sample age when extracted.
+16. Sample age when extracted.
-16. Weight of the extracted material in grams.
+17. Weight of the extracted material in grams.
 Missing for some samples.
-17. Extraction concentration in ng/ul.
+18. Extraction concentration in ng/ul.
 Missing for some samples
-18. Genoscope sequence library in "sequence run:library" format.
+19. Genoscope sequence library in "sequence run:library" format.
-19. Library read count.
+20. Library read count.
-20. Assembled chloroplast length.
+21. Assembled chloroplast length.
 Not available for all samples.
-21. Number of chloroplast contigs.
+22. Number of chloroplast contigs.
 Not available for all samples.
-22. Chloroplast coverage.
+23. Chloroplast coverage.
 Not available for all samples.
-23. Assembled nrDNA length.
+24. Assembled nrDNA length.
 Not available for all samples.
-24. Number of nrDNA contigs.
+25. Number of nrDNA contigs.
 Not available for all samples.
-25. Chloroplast nrDNA.
+26. Chloroplast nrDNA.
 Not available for all samples.